 - STURDY, in order to provide services for the rider for many years

 - SIMPLE, to be easily maintained in outpost conditions

 - LOW-COST, so the donor dollar can serve as many as possible – $300

 These requirements have led to the following details of the design:

 - Hand-cranked: The hand-cranked model has proven most successful in most field conditions.

 - There are always “trade-offs” in designing any machine.
-The crank pedals of the PET always turn.
+The crank pedals of the Mobility Cart always turn.
 This gives a needed reverse gear, but when coasting downhill the driver should remove his/her hand from the cranks and steer with the steering tiller/brake handle, slowing the speed by pushing down on the brake handle.